Co-creating a future beyond the classroom

 Dr. Su-Jan Yeo

-Earlier this year, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
+In spring of 2022, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
 This is the final story in a six-part series recognizing teaching faculty at UBC.

 While wandering around a city, have you ever wondered how public benches are positioned perfectly to enjoy a majestic view, or who cleverly placed a picnic table within helpful reach of a power source?
 While much of urban planning can remain conceptual in the classroom, Dr. Su-Jan Yeo is changing the learning game—she is helping students understand how to transform the urban environment and shape their community with a hands-on learning experience that has real-world impact.